mecherguikhaoula/Weather-APP/README.md

 # Weather-APP
-the technologies and architectures used are:
+The technologies and architectures used are:

 Architecture MVVM